 These oatmeal cookies are delicious; the recipe originated in Alicia Silverstone’s Kind Diet Cookbook.
-If you’re not up for using dried plums, you can always switch them out for other kinds of dried fruit, like cherries, raisins, cranberries, or chopped apricots.
-Don’t be afraid to mix and match either!
+If you’re not up for using dried plums, you can always switch them out for other dried fruit, like cherries, raisins, cranberries, or chopped apricots.
+Don’t be afraid to mix and match, either!
 We hope you enjoy these tasty afternoon snacks as much as we do!